 Runners are often linked with having knee injuries, but the evidence is confusing.

 Running as a sport experienced a boom during the pandemic.
 When people wanted to distance themselves from others and carve out a little time for themselves, they turned to running, a relatively private activity that allowed them to get in their cardio, be alone with their thoughts and stay clear of danger.
-But does it damage your knees?
+But does running damage your knees?

 Running is one of the workouts that are most commonly connected with knee damage.
 Surprisingly, there’s not a lot of data that supports this claim.
 Long-time runners are quick to point out that knee damage is likely to occur when people run incorrectly, something that can be very common.